zeruhur/plerion/pdf.md

 title: Ashcan PDF
 ---

 Plerion is currently in its beta stage.
-Potete consultare una versione PDF dell'SRD scaricandolo [qui](https://github.com/zeruhur/plerion/blob/main/_build/pdf/plerion_ashcan.pdf).
+You can find an ashcan PDF version of the SRD [here](https://github.com/zeruhur/plerion/blob/main/_build/pdf/plerion_ashcan.pdf).